Characterizations of complete stabilizability: Applications

 and defining successively $q_n, a_n, n\geq 2$ as

-(About the definition of continued fractions, we refer readers to \cite[(13) in Chapter 1]{Dolecki}.)
-According to \cite[Theorem II and Theorem III in Chapter 1]{Dolecki}, there is an one-to-one correspondence between continued fractions and real numbers.
-We now let {\it $x_0$ be the real number corresponding to the above $[a_0, a_1, a_2, \cdots]$}.
-It is clear that $x_0$ is an irrational number in the interval $(0,1)$.
+(About the definition of continued fractions, we refer readers to \cite[Chapter 1]{Cassels}.)
+According to \cite[Chapter 1, Theorem II and Theorem III]{Cassels}, there is an one-to-one correspondence between continued fractions and real numbers in $(0,1)$.
+We now let $x_0$ be the real number corresponding to the above $[a_1, a_2, \cdots]$ (for the construction of $x_0$, one can refer to the proof of \cite[ Chapter 1, Theorem III]{Cassels}).
+It is clear that $x_0$ is an irrational number since the sequence $\{a_n\}_{n\in\mathbb{N}}$ is infinite.